Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification

-In this context, DL approaches have been successfully applied in various scenarios, by learning models from scratch or via transfer learning\cite{Marmanis2016,Chen2019}, in a fully supervised or self-supervised setting \cite{Castillo-Navarro2022,Wang2022SSL}, exploiting the heterogeneity~\cite{Neumann2020} and temporal properties~\cite{Ienco2017} of the available data.
-As a result, this synergy of accurate DL approaches, on the one hand, and accessible high-resolution aerial/satellite imagery, on the other, has led to important contributions in various domains ranging from agriculture~\cite{CHLINGARYAN201861,JOHNSON201674,XU2021_crops}, ecology~\cite{Ayhan2020,Jo2018}, geology~\cite{Shirmard2022} and meteorology~\cite{ijerph15051032,Mojtaba,Chen2019} to urban mapping/planning\cite{Longbotham,Lv,HUANG201873} and archaeology~\cite{Somrak2020}.
+Deep learning approaches have been successfully applied in various remote-sensing scenarios, be it learning models from scratch or via transfer learning\citep{Marmanis2016,Chen2019}, in a fully supervised or self-supervised setting \citep{Castillo-Navarro2022,Wang2022SSL}, exploiting the heterogeneity~\citep{Neumann2020} and temporal properties~\citep{Ienco2017} of the available data.
+As a result, this synergy of accurate DL approaches, on the one hand, and accessible high-resolution aerial/satellite imagery, on the other, has led to important contributions in various domains ranging from agriculture~\citep{CHLINGARYAN201861,JOHNSON201674,XU2021_crops}, ecology~\citep{Ayhan2020,Jo2018}, geology~\citep{Shirmard2022} and meteorology~\citep{ijerph15051032,Mojtaba,Chen2019} to urban mapping/planning\citep{Longbotham,Lv,HUANG201873} and archaeology~\citep{Somrak2020}.

-Nevertheless, most of these efforts typically focus on very narrow tasks, stemming from domain-specific and/or spatially-constrained datasets.
-As a result, models have been evaluated in different settings and under different conditions~\cite{Cheng2020} -- hardly reproducible and comparable.
-These persistent challenges, akin to a lack of standardized and consistent validation and evaluation of novel approaches, have also been identified by the community~\cite{Schneider2022}.
-Citing the lack of available documentation on the design and evaluation of the employed machine learning approaches, the community highlights the urgent need for standardized benchmarks, that will not only enable proper and fair model-comparison across datasets and similar tasks, but will also facilitate faster progress in designing better and more accurate modeling approaches. \looseness=-1
+Nevertheless, most of these efforts typically focus on very narrow tasks stemming from domain-specific and/or spatially constrained datasets.
+As a result, models have been evaluated in different settings and under different conditions~\citep{Cheng2020} -- hardly reproducible and comparable.
+These persistent challenges, akin to a lack of standardized and consistent validation and evaluation of novel approaches, have also been identified by the community~\citep{Schneider2022}.
+Citing the lack of available documentation on the design and evaluation of the employed machine learning approaches, the community highlights the urgent need for standardized benchmarks that will not only enable proper and fair model comparison across datasets and similar tasks but will also facilitate faster progress in designing better and more accurate modeling approaches.